J. Roger Hindley

 J. Roger Hindley is a prominent British logician best known for the Hindley–Milner type inference algorithm.
 Since 1998, he has been an Honorary Research Fellow at Swansea University.

 Education

-Hindley graduated in 1960 from Queen's University Belfast, remaining to earn a M.Sc. in 1961.
+Hindley graduated in 1960 from Queen's University Belfast, remaining to earn an M.Sc. in 1961.

-He went on to receive a Ph.D. in 1964 from University of Newcastle upon Tyne, where his thesis supervisor was Ronald Harrop.
+He went on to receive a Ph.D. in 1964 from the University of Newcastle upon Tyne, where his thesis supervisor was Ronald Harrop.
 Later, he returned to Queen's University for a D.Sc. in 1991.

-He taught at Penn State University (1964-1966), Bristol University (1966-1968), and has been at Swansea University since 1968.
+He taught at Penn State University (1964–1966), Bristol University (1966–1968), and has been at Swansea University since 1968.